 The time you gain from a blended learning programme, you can use to spend more time with your family, take trips to other countries, or to find a job and gain practical experience.

-Use a gap year to take some online courses
+2. You can use a gap year to take some online courses

 Sometimes, a gap-year is a result of circumstances.
 Maybe your saving money for a Bachelor’s abroad, maybe you started a family earlier, or you have some other personal issues that prevent you from travelling immediately after high school.